RobC30/COVID-Risk-Analysis/README.md

 We also experimented on using GradientBoosting, DecisionTreeRegressor &  on our New Deaths RandomForestRegression model to see if this positively or negatively affects our training & accuracy scores.

 ## __Results__
-- Overall, many of the scores accumalated showed an accuracy score of close to 90% or higher.
-A variety of factors affected the transmission of COVID, an example being that the lower a countries GDP, there would be a larger percentage of the population under COVID
+- Overall, many of the scores accumalated showed an accuracy score of 94% or higher.
+A variety of factors affected the transmission of COVID, an example being that the lower a countries GDP, there would be a larger percentage of the population under COVID.
+We tested 10 different regression models and tuned them to achieve the best results possible.
+The results were as follows:

  * Random Forest Regression